cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ``Other Settings`` contain:
  - ``Show All Interpolation Tracks`` checkbox — shows hidden object card on Side panel for every interpolated object (turned off by default)
- - ``AAM Zoom Margin`` slider — allow to choose the size of bounding box on new frame
+ - ``AAM Zoom Margin`` slider — defines margins for shape in attribute annotation mode
  - ``Enable AutoSaving`` checkbox — turned off by default
  - ``AutoSaving Interval (Min)`` input box — 15 minutes by default
  - ``Propagate Frames`` input box — allow to choose on how many frames selected object will be copied in by ``Ctrl+B`` (50 by default)